AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

-            The HGA boresight direction is provided by the kernel variable TKFRAME_-82101_BORESIGHT, which is defined in the Cassini frame kernel cited above in the section ``Kernels Used.''
+            The HGA boresight direction is provided by the kernel variable TKFRAME_-82101_BORESIGHT, which is defined in the Cassini frame kernel cited above in the section "Kernels Used."
 In this kernel, the HGA boresight vector is expressed relative to the CASSINI_HGA reference frame.